AnnieWillow/Meetups-Creator/README.md

    - **Image**
    - **Address**
    - **Description**
-3. **Favourites**: Shows your favourite meetups, which you can add by clicking the heart-shaped Favourite button.
+3. **Favourites**: Shows your favourite meetups, which you can add by clicking the Favourite button.

 ## Functionality
 - **Adding Meetups**: